-Established by citizens in 1988, KLT has partnered with landowners in 21 communities to protect more than 5,628 acres on 64 properties through land donations, fee purchases, and conservation easements.
-We have constructed 40 miles of trails on KLT land, and developed informative brochures and maps of our properties that encourage visitors to learn about and enjoy Kennebec County's natural landscape.
+Established by citizens in 1988, KLT has partnered with landowners in 21 communities to conserve our landscape through land donations, fee purchases, and conservation easements.
+In addition to ongoing monitoring and land management, we have constructed many miles of trails on KLT land.
+We have developed informative brochures and maps of our properties, and interpretive signs, that encourage visitors to learn about and enjoy our region.

 KLT is also a founding partner, along with the Maine Forest Service, of the Kennebec Woodland Partnership and Local Wood WORKS which promotes private and public woodland stewardship.

 For more details of the organization, please view: KLT Bylaws

 In 2013 KLT completed a science-based conservation assessment of our service area that provides guidance for our future conservation projects.
 The assessment is based on KLT's mission and the ten values below.
 It also takes into account the goals in our communities comprehensive plans.

 Our values are:

 Significant undeveloped shore land, including especially the shores of undeveloped ponds

 Large unfragmented areas of valuable plant and wildlife habitat